 A Note about Housing

 Campus spaces for summer housing are offered on a first-come, first-serve basis to students who have registered for classes.
 Single and double rooms are available.
-Housing applications should be available online in March, with offers made by e-mail beginning in mid-April.
+Applications for Summer Research Housing are coming soon, with offers made by e-mail beginning in mid-April.

 Find Out More: